AibaAmine/my-accountant/API_DOCUMENTATION.md

 ### User Types and Permissions

-- **client**: Can create "needed" services, book offered services, create client profile, search for accountants
+- **client**: Can create "needed" services, book regular offered services (`is_course: false`), create client profile, search for accountants
-- **accountant**: Can create "offered" services, propose to needed services, create accountant profile, search for clients
+- **accountant**: Can create "offered" services (regular or courses by setting `is_course`), propose to needed services, create accountant profile, search for clients and academics, manage course bookings
-- **academic**: Can create academic profile, limited access to service marketplace
+- **academic**: Can browse and book courses (`is_course: true`), create academic profile, cannot create services, can be added to course chat groups
 - **admin**: Full platform access and management capabilities

 ---